WTAJ-TV: News operation

 Vice President and General Manager Ian K. Harrower said he would hire a news director and an anchorman rather than give both jobs to one man.
 He hired news director Jim Thompson and anchorman Patrick Van Horn; both subsequently moved on and were succeeded by a number of different people over the next three decades.
 General Manager Ian Harrower left in February 1980 and was succeeded by J. Thomas Conners.
 That position has had several men come and go over the past three decades, also.
 The station suffered a devastating loss in early December 1982 when veteran weatherman John Riley suffered a brain aneurysm from which he never recovered; he remained in a coma for over three years and eventually died in April 1986.
 In the intervening years, the station has had many anchors and reporters come and go.

 In late May 2007, WTAJ launched a redesigned website.
 On January 28, 2008, the station unveiled a new logo, slogan, and a re-designed set to replace the old set that had been used since 1995.
 The station also announced plans to enlarge its coverage in Johnstown since WWCP-TV and WATM have shut down their news department.
 Plans include a new Cambria County newsroom.

 On September 12, 2011, WTAJ debuted an hour-long 4 p.m. newscast called Central PA Live.
-The program is the Johnstown-Altoona-State College market’s first 4 p.m. newscast.
-The program features topics pertaining to various news stories, along with lifestyle content; it utilizes social media platforms like Facebook and Twitter to allow viewer discussions.
+The program is the Johnstown–Altoona–State College market's first 4 p.m. newscast which replaced Oprah.
+It features topics pertaining to various news stories, along with lifestyle content; it utilizes social media platforms like Facebook and Twitter to allow viewer discussions.

 On November 9, 2011, WTAJ was in the national spotlight when one of its news trucks was flipped over by Penn State students (along with its windshield getting smashed), as it was covering the riots on the PSU campus following the firing of head football coach Joe Paterno due to the Jerry Sandusky child molestation scandal.